-Bradford, West Yorkshire, ENGLAND – In a town with a 47 percent child poverty rate is Bradford Grammar School, which was recently named the Northern Independent School of the Year.
+Bradford, West Yorkshire, ENGLAND – In a town with a 47 percent child poverty rate, Bradford Grammar School was recently named the Northern Independent School of the Year.

 Despite the school proclaiming to be inclusive, throughout the years socio-economic based divisions have naturally arisen due to the conflicting composition of the students.

 The latest controversy is the Sixth Form Summer Ball, an event similar to prom.

 There is popular discontent among teachers and students over actions by school administrators.

 Sixth Form students rose up this spring, distributing “BGS Dispatches” – articles criticizing the way school administrators are treating teachers.
 Teachers have shown solidarity by helping to spread the articles as well as by affirming they stand by the student revolt.